How to Parse JSON in Python - Easy Steps

 Handling common issues

-Working with JSON data can lead to several common errors, particularly when parsing, generating, or accessing JSON data.
+Working with data details can lead to several common errors, particularly when parsing, generating, or accessing structured content.
+Using a reliable python json parser can help identify and fix these issues more efficiently.
 Here are some of the most common ones:

 Invalid JSON format

-A common error when parsing JSON is encountering invalid JSON format.
-JSON requires double quotes around keys and string values, and proper nesting of brackets and braces.
+A common error when parsing json file is encountering an invalid format.
+It requires double quotes around keys and string values, and proper nesting of brackets and braces.

 import json